livewires/you-win/docs/sheets/00-new-world.md

 👉 Save, and your world should change shape.
 It should be roughly the shape of a phone in portrait, with black bars around the edges.

+> ⚠️ All of this should go *before* the final two close braces in the program

 ---